 When it gets a little cooler out, this one from Prana is my go-to sweater.
 The material is strong but very soft, and the zippered chest pocket is great for a bit of cash.
 It’s perfect for long plane rides and bus trips that crank the A/C.

 Initially, I was hesitant to carry a “winter” coat at all, but I’m thankful I did.
-This jacket from Icebreaker has come in handy more often than I expected.
+My Icebreaker has come in handy more often than I expected.
 I’ve worn it from the mountains of southern Mexico to the steppes of Moldova during winter.
 It’s incredibly warm, especially considering how light it is.
 And it rolls up into a fairly compact ball, taking up minimal space in the bag.

 Another item most minimalists will shun is a raincoat.
 “It doesn’t rain enough to justify the space,” and “just wear a garbage bag if you need to,” are two things I’ve often read.
 Spend a month in Medellín, Bristol; or Vietnam during the monsoon, and tell me a raincoat isn’t justified.
 Again, the one I use is from MEC, but nearly every outdoor clothing company has a fantastic, lightweight option.